Skip to Main Content

 Hamilton Library Research Carrels

-- Priority 1: UHM PhD students working on their dissertations.
+- Priority 1: UH Manoa PhD students working on their approved dissertations.

-- Priority 2: UHM Masters students working on their theses.
+- Priority 2: UH Manoa Masters students working on their approved theses.

 - Applications are available online in PDF [file should auto download after clicking] or HTML [file will open in new browser window] or may be picked up at the Hamilton Library Administration Office, Room 112.

-- Applications must contain a brief description of the research project, include a statement of need, and require the signature of the applicant’s department chair.
+- Applications must contain a brief description of the research project, include a statement of need, and require confirmation by the applicant’s department chair or graduate chair that the applicant's dissertation or thesis proposal has been approved.

-- Applications are due to the Hamilton Library Administration Office, Room 112 by the 1st Friday at the start of each semester/session (Fall, Spring, Summer) for priority consideration.
+- Applications are accepted beginning the first day of instruction of the semester/session and are due to the Hamilton Library Administration Office, Room 112 by the 1st Friday at the start of each semester/session (Fall, Spring, Summer) for consideration.

 - Carrels are assigned on a first come, first served basis, provided eligibility requirements are met.
 No waiting list is kept.
 If demand exceeds availability, a lottery system may be implemented at the discretion of the Library Administration.

 - Research carrels are assigned for one semester/session at a time.
-If a project will extend beyond one semester/session, a new application must be submitted prior to the next semester/session.
+If a project will extend beyond one semester/session, a new application must be submitted.

 - Applicants will be notified of their carrel assignments by email.